 4 Easy Steps to Change Your Company Name in Singapore

-A company name is essential.
-It will be the first thing that customers notice about your business.
+A company name is essential and the decision to change a company name can be just as crucial.
+After all, a company name will be the first thing that customers notice about your business.
 The name should encompass what your business is about, your goal, and your business offering.
 Not to mention, it helps your business to stand out from other companies in the same sector or different ones.

-Choosing a company name that has not been registered before is necessary when you incorporate your business to avoid similarities with existing brands that can lead to
+Choosing a company name that has not been registered before is necessary when you incorporate your business to avoid similarities with existing brands which can lead to

 Is it possible to do so?
 The answer is “Yes."

 Here are four steps that you must follow to change the name of a private limited company in Singapore:

 Choose a name that adheres to the Companies Act.
 The new company shouldn’t be:

 Undesirable, meaning the name is obscene or religious in nature.

 Identical to an existing registered name

 Identical to an existing reserve name: refers to businesses that haven’t been incorporated yet, but have their name approved and reserved by Accounting and Corporate Regulatory Authority (ACRA).
 The name is reserved for at least 60 days to 120 days.
 If you're wondering if your desired name is still available, you can search for it in